Navigation

 Blueberries have become a popular health food in recent years.
 As well as being a source of fibre, vitamins and minerals, blueberries are also about 85% water.
 Berries are a great source of antioxidants, which help to protect your cells from being damaged.

 Tip: Pour a handful of blueberries over your morning cereal or add them to your smoothies.
-You can also enjoy them with some yoghurt and a sprinkling of chopped nuts and seeds for a delicious after-dinner treat.
+You can also enjoy them with some yoghurt and a sprinkling of chopped nuts and seeds for a delicious dessert.

 Water rich foods - blueberries